 Any person who believes that the school or any staff person has discriminated against a student on the basis of race, color, creed, age, disability, religion, gender, ancestry, national origin, place of residence within the boundaries of the Corporation, or social or economic background has the right to file a complaint.
-A formal complaint may be made in writing to the School Corporation's Compliance Officer listed below:

-Dr. Kay Antonelli Assistant Superintendent 574-259-7941
+A formal complaint may be made in writing to the School Corporation's Compliance Officer, Dr. Heather Short, Assistant Superintendent - 574-259-7941.

 The complaint form is available in the school office.

-The complaint will be investigated and a response in writing will be given to the concerned person within 21 calendar days.
+The complaint will be investigated and a response in writing will be given to the concerned person.
 The Compliance Officer may provide additional information concerning access to equal education opportunity.
 Under no circumstances will the Corporation threaten or retaliate against anyone who raises or files a complaint.